List of Modern Family characters: Gloria Pritchett

 Gloria is a terrible driver, though she is oblivious to this.
 She is also very comfortable with death (on one occasion killing and beheading a rat with a shovel right before she left for church and leaving the head "as a warning to the other rats"), on account of a couple of her relatives being butchers.
 She is an excellent marksman, often just using one hand and never misses a shot, even saying to Manny that she could have unbuttoned his shirt if she wanted to with her gun (formerly Manny's BB gun).
-She has a very high tolerance for spicy food and has perhaps the strongest religious views of any family member.
+She has a very high tolerance for spicy food and has the strongest religious views of any family member.
 She loves her family and spends a great deal of time with Lily because she fixates on having a daughter.
 Mitchell and Cameron asked her and Jay to become guardians of Lily if anything were to happen to them.

 Gloria has something of a shady past.
 Doubts have also been raised about her income: her only mentioned employment was as a hairdresser (and later as a taxi driver), and Claire, Jay's daughter, originally labeled Gloria as a "gold-digger" for marrying her wealthy father.
 It seems likely that Jay is her major source of income.
 However, in the Season 5 episode "A Hard Jay's Night," the hair shop where she used to work is shown, and it is clarified that Jay is indeed her major current source of income.
 In the final episode of Season 3, it was revealed that she is pregnant.
 Her newest son, Fulgencio, a.k.a.
-Joe, is born in the Season 4 episode "Party Crasher."
+Joe, is born in the Season 4 episode "Party Crasher".
 In the episode "Fifteen Percent," she reveals that she comes from a neighborhood of prostitutes after she said her neighborhood had a saying that "Love is just around the corner."
 The Hispanic American character of Gloria was based on the character of Angela in the Jim Jarmusch film Night on Earth (1991), played by American actress Rosie Perez.
 In season 6, Gloria officially became an American citizen.